albert-e-ramos/simpleFB/README.md

 I needed the script to wait until the page fully loaded or else the user was unable to see the directions.

+I found the answer to my problem on Stack Overflow.
+Of course!

 What can improve: add CSS, make it look pretty, and add a button to launch the script.